artdgn/jobs-ranker/README.md

 That's it, now just wait for some time for new jobs to be added and run with the `--scrape` flag again to get a new batch.
 Your labels from previous batches will be used for ranking and all the previous scrapes will be used for deduplication.

+#### Undo?
+- Accidental / wrong labels: there is no undo, so if you want to change any of the labels - just edit `data/labeled/your-task-name.csv`.
+- Accidental scrape: if you've set the `-s / --scrape` flag and you didn't mean to, you won't be shown jobs from the previous scrape (which you might still want to label).
+If this happened, don't worry, you can stop the scrape and remove the last csv file with that day's date from `./data/crawls/your-task-name/` - it's as if it never happened.
+If you did multiple scrapes on the same day for the same task (how desparate are you?) than you don't need to remove it, because all of it will be used to show new jobs.
+- Docker warning: if running in docker, be mindful that you'll need to `chown` the files or `sudo` edit them, because anything created inside docker will be owned by root.

 # Possible questions: